Personal Device FAQs - “BYOD”

 Like network folders, printers are networked differently in the school and will not be available from the BYOD Student network.
 Some network solutions include saving it to a flash drive and printing it from home or sharing it electronically to the teacher.

 Equity of access - Students without a personal device will be provided access to an appropriate district-owned digital device for instructional purposes as needed.

 Inappropriate use –Students must adhere to the Acceptable Use and Electronic Devices Policies.
 When students use technology inappropriately while on the school network, the same consequences apply, regardless of who owns the device.

 Students with a personally owned device need to use the BYOD Student wireless network.
-Use of a 3G or 4G service bypasses the security filter and is considered a violation of the Acceptable Use Policy.
+Use of cellular service bypasses the security filter and is considered a violation of the Acceptable Use Policy.